hpe-dev-incubator/hpe-dev-portal/content/blog/introducing-the-hpe-greenlake-developer-portal.md

 During the executive keynote session at the HPE Discover 2022 Edge-to-Cloud Conference, Antonio Neri, President and CEO of Hewlett Packard Enterprise, announced the availability of the HPE GreenLake Developer Portal.
 He was joined by Fidelma Russo, HPE CTO, and Bryan Thompson, HPE VP of GreenLake Product Management, who gave a quick look at how it provides APIs and documentation to assist developers of all types integrate their apps and services with HPE GreenLake.
 A [beta version of the portal](https://developer.greenlake.hpe.com/docs/greenlake) is available today, easily accessed through the [HPE Developer Community portal](https://developer.hpe.com/).

-Recently, I had the opportunity to talk with HPE GreenLake Platform Product Manager, Navaneethan Venugopalan and HPE Distinguished Technologist, Travis Tripp about this eagerly anticipated resource and review it myself.
+Recently, I had the opportunity to talk with HPE GreenLake Platform Product Manager Navaneethan Venugopalan and HPE Distinguished Technologist Travis Tripp about this eagerly anticipated resource and review it myself.
 Through the portal, HPE GreenLake customers and partners can take advantage of a well-documented, secure, and scalable framework of APIs for the HPE GreenLake edge-to-cloud platform.
 Starting off by providing material for the HPE GreenLake for Compute Ops Management service, contents in this resource portal will grow rapidly, so make sure you check it often.

 #### First off, congratulations on the launch of your new portal.
 I’m sure our readers are very excited to hear about it.
 Could you give them a little more detail about the portal?